Sarson ka Sag – Recipe for Sarson ka Saag

 sarson ka sag

-That is why the state of Punjab is known for its love for this dish.
+That is why the state of Punjab is known for its love of this dish.

 Sarson ka saag is also known as mustard greens.
 It is a leafy green vegetable.
 It has a mild mustardy taste which turns bitter when cooked in excess hence people use bathua saag, which helps to lessen the bitterness of the mustard.